Jaelynny/MART341-Homework/WebDesignHomework/Assignment 3/README.md.txt

 Additionally, I got more information about terms used for the Web and Internet.
 Such as:

--A _Uniform Resource Locator_ (URLP is used in every website that allows users and servers to find a site quickly and easily.
+-A _Uniform Resource Locator_ URL is used in every website that allows users and servers to find a site quickly and easily.
 -There are two URL; Absolute contains all of the protocols and information for the files location.
 Second relative contains no protocols or domain information.
 -Protocol shows how the web browser will communicate with a web server, common is _Hypertext Transfer Protocol_.
 -Domain is the main direction to your website and its content.